What is Palo Santo, How to Use It, and How to Buy It Responsibly

-The company name, Bursera, originates from its scientific name, Bursera Graveolens.
-Palo Santo is also known as ‘holy wood’ and these trees are found in the forests of Peru, Ecuador, Guatemala and Mexico.
+Palo Santo is known as ‘holy wood’ and these trees are found in the forests of Peru, Ecuador, Guatemala, and Mexico.

-The ritualistic use of Palo Santo is deeply rooted in South American tradition.
+Palo Santo uses originate from Indigenous peoples in Central and South America.
 Peruvians would harvest the fallen branches and twigs of the B. Graveolens tree and burned pieces, much like incense, in order to spiritually purify energy.
-Traditionally in Peru, the wood was used or given to one by a Shaman or Medicine man, with the rising smoke “entering the energy field of ritual participants to clear misfortune, negative thought prints, and evil spirits” 1 .
+Shamans used Palo Santo to offer grounded and clearing energy.

-In modern times, Palo Santo is often used for its similar properties to cleanse the energy of spaces, items, and people, as well as for its woodsy, fragrant aroma.
+Palo Santo is often used to cleanse the energy of spaces, items, and people, as well as for its woodsy, fragrant aroma.

 - Holding the stick at a downward angle, light the end until a flame is present which can take up to 45 seconds of holding a flame or a candle to it.